bpeel/pucxobot/README.md

     sudo dnf install json-c-devel libcurl-devel meson ninja-build

+On Debian you can install them with the following command:

+    sudo apt install libjson-c-dev libcurl4-openssl-dev pkg-config meson ninja-build

 Next, to build the project type the following:

     mkdir build && cd build